top of page

 Triggered & In Love

 I recently did a training with couples therapist, Terry Real.
 He gave a very important perspective.
-Sometimes because we are triggered, we might feel entitled to rage at our partner, boss, colleague, friend, or child; but guess what, we are not.
+Sometimes because we are triggered, we might feel entitled to rage at our partner, boss, colleague, friend, or child; however, we are not.
 No one is entitled to lash out or act out violently towards someone else.
 In this post, I'll focus primarily on a significant other.

 We enter into trauma work because we hope to understand these responses and feel more choice over them.
 It is with compassion that we offer a firm and loving boundary to our triggered default responses.
 We get curious about the history and how these responses were learned from our caregivers or evolved as a way to protect ourselves.
 Over time, we become less identified with these responses and discover who we are separate from our trauma or "what happened to us."
 It's possible.
 EMDR and somatic experiencing are interventions supporting your nervous system in releasing the grip trauma holds on the body.